PCBLOOP

 Circuit board

 What if your next electronic device is deployed in an area exposed to high voltages or static electricity?
 In such scenarios, how well-prepared is your system to handle the threat of ESD?
-Determining a system’s vulnerability to ESD through rigorous testing and simulation is crucial.
+Determining a system’s vulnerability to ESD through rigorous testing methods and simulation is crucial.

 Additionally, incorporating protective components can differentiate between a robust device and one that fails under high-voltage pulses.
 In circuit board design, ensuring your system can withstand these challenges is not just important—it’s essential for reliability and longevity.